georgeclarke98/backend-tech-test/README.md

 ## What we are testing

 (1) How do you approach system design?
-What choices do you make that reflect system architecture virtues such as scalability, simplicity, robustness, etc.
+What choices do you make that reflect system architecture virtues such as scalability, simplicity, and robustness.

-(2) How full stack are you?
-We are primarily focused on the backend in this test, but there is scope to flex your frontend muscled with the addition of a slim frontend.
+(2) What models do you choose to represent resources?
+Are these appropriate for the represented entities?

+(3) How full stack are you?

-(3) How do you approach access controls (authentication / authorisation) and testing?
+(4) How do you approach access controls (authentication / authorisation)?

+(5) How do you approach testing?

 ## The problem